godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 is found in a script.
 It can be turned off and on with the :ref:`Node.set_process() <class_Node_method_set_process>` function.

-This method will be called every time a frame is drawn, so it's fully dependent on how many frames per second (FPS) the application is running at:
+This method will be called every time a frame is drawn.
+It's important to bear in mind that the frequecy with which ``_process()`` will be called depends on how many frames per second (FPS) your application is running at.
+This rate can vary over time:

 .. tabs::
  .. code-tab:: gdscript GDScript